ethereum/c-kzg-4844/fuzz/README.md

 outputs.

-When operating in parallel (threads) the fuzzers use a shared corpus and are intelligent enough to learn from other threads that have progress further.
+When operating in parallel (threads) the fuzzers use a shared corpus and are intelligent enough to learn from other threads that have progressed further.
 When you see a line that starts with "RELOAD" that fuzzer process is updating its corpus with findings from other threads.

 ### Findings